Sep 21, 2024

 Why is identity sprawl an issue?

-Adding to these complex challenges, password fatigue causes people to reuse and share passwords, creating vulnerabilities in an organization's IT infrastructure.
 In a business context, multiple, fragmented, and uncontrolled identities can create fuzzy boundaries — where legitimate business apps and shadow IT applications coexist.
 Data created or shared across this vulnerable infrastructure is at risk.
 Compliance is impacted.
 A lack of visibility into which identities are used to access various IT resources leads to a lack of control and unmanageable access privileges.

 Best practices to mitigate identity sprawl